Visa Waiver Program

 U.S. TRAVEL POSITION

-The Visa Waiver Program is critical to increasing foreign travel to the United States and helping our economy, as overseas travelers spend more and stay longer than visitors from Canada and Mexico.
-The U.S. Travel Association advocates continued expansion of the Visa Waiver Program under its current parameters, which include enhanced security information sharing between the United States and visa waiver countries on criminal records, verifiable passport issuance and a visa refusal rate of 10 percent.
-These federal policies helped welcome the entry of eight new countries into the VWP in 2008, and U.S. Travel encourages the U.S. government to maintain these policies so that key Latin American allies such as Argentina, Brazil and Chile can become part of the VWP.
+The VWP is a proven program that increases long-haul travel to America, enhances security and strengthens our economy.
+The U.S. Travel Association advocates for continued expansion of the VWP under its current parameters, which include improved security information sharing between the United States and visa waiver countries on criminal records, verifiable passport issuance and a visa refusal rate of 10 percent.